 Pests can wreak havoc on your plants and kill them.
 Shrubs are especially vulnerable because they provide so many places for pests to hide.
 So how do you revive a dying bush?
 Check for signs of pests, such as folded or curled-up leaves, abnormal growths, deformed and discoloured leaves, holes in leaves and, of course, bugs that shouldn’t be there.
 A mild solution of soap in water can get rid of most pests.

 Don’t Attract Bad Bugs

-You might be doing one of several things that attract bad bugs into your house and yard, from leaving dirty pet food bowls lying around to having an unkempt garden.
-If your plant seems to be having a pest problem, find out how the pests got there in the first place and do what’s necessary to prevent them coming back.
+You might be doing one of several things that attract bugs into your house and yard, from leaving dirty pet food bowls lying around to having an unkempt garden.
+If your plant seems to be having a pest problem, find out how the pests got there in the first place and do what’s necessary to prevent them from coming back.